St Bernard's Hospital, Hanwell: Film and television

 The ITV 1970s TV series The Professionals filmed both outside and inside for several different episodes, most notably in one episode when a car is driven at speed towards the asylum main entrance followed by both main characters running down the white spiral staircase of the central tower into the basement below.
 At least one other episode uses a ward as a location where the three main characters visit a person supposedly in a general hospital ward.

-Some scenes of the BBC 1970s TV series Porridge starring Ronnie Barker was filmed at Hanwell.
+Some scenes of the BBC 1970s TV series Porridge, starring Ronnie Barker, were filmed at Hanwell.

 Some scenes of the 1989 Batman film starring (amongst others) Jack Nicholson as the Joker, were also filmed in empty wards at Hanwell (using K block).
-This went down especially well with the staff as an earlier film of Jack's One Flew Over the Cuckoo's Nest (1975), set in an American psychiatric hospital, was at that time a favourite.
+This went down especially well with the staff as an earlier film of Nicholson's, One Flew Over the Cuckoo's Nest (1975), set in an American psychiatric hospital, was at that time a favourite.

 Some scenes of Stephen Poliakoff's film She's Been Away (1989) were filmed at the hospital.
 Dame Peggy Ashcroft starred as Lillian Huckle, a woman who was institutionalized 60 years before whilst still a young girl, simply because she did not conform to social norms.

-In the 1963 film The Bargee, (directed by Duncan Wood) and starring Harry H. Corbett, Ronnie Barker, Hugh Griffith and Eric Sykes, the two bargees descend the flight of locks with the hospital in the background.
+In the 1963 film The Bargee, directed by Duncan Wood and starring Harry H. Corbett, Ronnie Barker, Hugh Griffith and Eric Sykes, the two bargees descend the flight of locks with the hospital in the background.